-$Couch DB is very flexible and gives you enough building blocks to create a system shaped to suit your exact problem. \\ That's not saying that Couch DB can be bent to solve any problem - Couch DB is no silver bullet - but in the area and the problem is not saying that Couch DB can be bent to solve any problem - Couch DB is no silver bullet - but in the area and the problem is not saying that Couch DB can be bent to solve any problem - Couch DB is no silver bullet - but in the area and the problem is not saying that Couch DB can be bent to solve any problem - Couch DB is no silver bullet - but in the area area. \\$ of data storage, it can get you a long way.
+$Couch DB is very flexible and gives you enough building blocks to create a system shaped to suit your exact problem. \\ That's not saying that Couch DB can be bent to solve any problem - Couch DB is no silver bullet - but in the area of the couch DB is not belong the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet - but in the area of the couch DB is not bullet -$ of data storage, it can get you a long way.